 »I say “in theory” because what court would try them?
 President George W. Bush “unsigned” the treaty that created the International Criminal Court.« and »The US would veto any attempt to create an ad hoc tribunal empowered to try US leaders for war crimes in Syria. «

 It’s the old story of the fox being in charge of the hen house.
 Same as with our government, where the bullies in the “private sector” (the robber billionaires and their minions and cronies) form and control the government which should be of the people, by the people, and for the people and keep these plutocrats under control.
-It’s why people like Robert Wolff and I keep pointing out that we must clip these plutocrat’s wings or they will always usurp our government and use it against us, even if we put laws against that in place.
+It’s why people like Richard Wolff and I keep pointing out that we must clip these plutocrat’s wings or they will always usurp our government and use it against us, even if we put laws against that in place.
 You see, laws can always be rolled back when bad people have oodles of money with which to bribe politicians, take over political campaigns, finance propaganda-fashioning “think tanks”, and consolidate the “free press” under their control to become their megaphone.

 »There have been no prosecutions under the federal War Crimes Act which criminalizes “grave breaches” of the Geneva Conventions.
 In fact, President Barack Obama expressly ruled out prosecuting officials from the George W. Bush Administration. «